 We are structured as a business, but are considerably different from a typical company.
 One of our core principles, for instance, is that all surplus is reinvested in the enterprise, distributed to our stakeholders, or donated to charity.
 In other words, we’re steward-owned and not subject to return-driven investors or wealthy philanthropists looking for quarterly growth, a payout, or a project they can control.
 As such, we hold a space that doesn’t cleanly fit as a .com or a .org.
 The needs of the Uplift community come first.
 To learn more, see our Sacred Economy page.

 Why does Uplift cost money?

+We want to make Uplift sustainable so a small team can continue to provide resources for families that are searching for ways to nurture spiritual health in expansive ways.
 Making this vision a reality requires an exchange of money and commitment.
 Our promise is that we will do whatever best feeds the natural growth of this community.

 Get a free lesson + weekly lesson snippets.